onflow/flow-go/integration/localnet/README.md

 The script should output the account balance of the specified account.

-You can also execute simple script without creating files, by providing the script in the command, for example:
+You can also execute simple scripts without creating files, by providing the script in the command, for example:
 ```
 # flow scripts execute -n localnet <(echo """
 pub fun main(address: Address): UFix64 {